Skip to content ↓

 • Reading for pleasure sponsored event in Spring Term;

-• Develop the outside literacy shed built by S Bankes and turn form gardens into reading gardens;
+• Develop further the outside literacy shed built by S Bankes and turn form gardens into reading gardens.

 Summer Reading Challenges